The Bioscopy Conference 2026 will be held at UiT The Arctic University of Norway in beautiful Tromsø from 15 to 17 June.

 Organizers

-The Bioscopy Conference is organized by young researchers in UiT The Arctic University of Norway.
+The Bioscopy Conference is organized by young researchers at UiT The Arctic University of Norway.
 The organization committee consists of:

 Yi Huang